Alexandru Stoian

-Alexandru Constantin Stoian (born 15 December 2007) is a Romanian professional footballer who plays as a forward for Liga I club FCSB.
+Alexandru Constantin Stoian (born 15 December 2007) is a Romanian professional footballer who plays as a forward for Liga I club FCSB and for Liga II club Concordia Chiajna.

 Early life

 Alexandru Stoian was born in Madrid, Spain, but grew up in Romania, starting to play in the Benfica academy of Bucharest, before moving to the Academica Clinceni.

 Club career

 Alexandru Stoian made his professional debut for Farul Constanța on the 28 October 2022, playing the last minutes of a 1–2 away Liga I win over U Craiova.
 Having made his debut in this tight game, with Farul sitting top of the table, the young forward became one of the youngest footballers to ever play in the Romanian top tier at the age of 14 years, 10 months, and 13 days, second only to former international Nicolae Dobrin.

 International career

 Stoian is a youth international for Romania, having become by 2022 a key player of the under-16 team.